junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 #### draft notes

-> Dean comes back out after three days, make meds (mention vial), Sam not healed but stabled
+> Dean comes back out after three days, make meds (use vial), Sam not healed but stabled
 >
 > goes to the city square, Cas is gone, Dean only finds broken feathers and blood and lingering grace, people laughing talking about new angel, Dean heart hurt, use a vial to collect Cas's lost grace
 >